wylie102/duckdb.yazi/README.md

 ### Explaination of settings

 - mode - the view that will be the default on startup.
 The default is summarized, but this can sometimes be slow if running while the files are also being cached.
 Most of the time it will be the same speed as standard, so pick the one you like.

+- cache_size - the number of rows cached in the standard mode.
+Make the number higher if you want to be able to scroll further down in your files.
+Be aware this could impact cache size and cache performance if it was made too large.
+If you change this setting you will need to run `yazi --clear-cache` for it to take effect.

 - row_id - displays a row column when viewing in standard mode.
 If set to dynamic it will only turn on when scrolling columns and will always be the left most column.